ninjaaron/lazycli/README.rst

 but rather instances of ``io.TextIOWrapper``.
 However, they still break mypy.
 Funny how metaclasses will do that.

+In addition to ReadFile and WriteFile, there is also an AppendFile constructor.

 .. _typing: https://docs.python.org/3/library/typing.html
 .. _mypy: http://mypy-lang.org/